andrearossi-lab/CleanFinder/README.md

-CleanFinder

-CleanFinder: A Browser-Native Suite for Genome Editing Analysis
+CleanFinder: Browser-Native Analysis of Editing Outcomes and Allelic States

 CleanFinder is a lightweight, all-in-one web application for designing, validating, and analyzing genome editing experiments.
 It runs 100% in your web browser, requiring no installation, no server, and no data upload.
 This client-side approach guarantees that your sensitive genomic data never leaves your computer.